IS THE CUSTOMER ALWAYS RIGHT?

 This workshop focuses on the skills of managing customers who are difficult to handle, regardless of who is right or wrong.
 A difficult customer handled well can be converted into a loyal customer.

-**This workshop can be customised to meet your organizational training needs and the key learning outcomes set to match your requirements.
-It can be delivered in a full-day or half-day format.
-Two or more of our different workshops can be combined to form a two-day masterclass.
+**This workshop can be delivered as an in-house corporate workshop.
+It will be customised to meet your organisational training needs and the key learning outcomes are set to match your requirements.